Etouke-22/Batch_B083-Week1--Cybersecurity-Lab-Setup/README.md

 7-Zip was installed to allow extraction of the Kali Linux virtual machine files, which were provided in a compressed ".7z" archive.

 Tool Used: 7-Zip
+# Step 2: Install VirtualBox
+VitualBox was installed as a hypervisor which is used to manage virtual machines

 # Step 3: Configure the NAT Network